AlexK0W/CSC_XXXX/README.md

 ## MVBE: Movie Database Management

 This package provides a Java class, `MovieManager`, for interacting with a movie database.
-It allows you to connect to a MySQL database, perform CRUD (Create, Read, Update, Delete) operations on movies, reviewers, and ratings.
+It allows you to connect to a MySQL database, perform CRUD (Create, Read, Update) operations on movies, reviewers, and ratings.

 ### Features